MicrosoftDocs/windows-ai-docs/docs/apis/recall.md

 ## Use Recall in your Windows app

-The Recall system component regularly saves snapshots of the customer’s screen and stores them locally.
+For those who opt-in by [enabling "Recall & snapshots" in Settings > Privacy & security](https://support.microsoft.com/windows/privacy-and-control-over-your-recall-experience-d404f672-7647-41e5-886c-a3c59680af15#:~:text=You%20can%20turn%20on%20or,and%20selecting%20the%20pause%20option), Windows will regularly save snapshots of the customer’s screen and stores them locally.
 Using screen segmentation and image recognition, Windows provides the power to gain insight into what is visible on the screen.
 As a Windows application developer, you will now be able to offer your app users the ability to semantically search these saved snapshots and find content related to your app.
 Each snapshot has a [`UserActivity`](/uwp/api/windows.applicationmodel.useractivities) associated that enables the user to relaunch the content.

 ![Screenshot of the Recall interface showing a Redbarn Sale Analysis app sample.](../images/recall-redbarn.png)